uk-gov-mirror/ONSdigital.dp-search-reindex-api/README.md

 * Run the component tests with this command `go test -component`
 * Run the unit tests with this command `make test`

-When running the service (see 'Getting Started') then Postman can be used to test that the endpoints all work as defined in the swagger (replace "ID" with the job id value where applicable):
+When running the service (see 'Getting Started') then one can use command line tool (cURL) or REST API client (e.g. [Postman](https://www.postman.com/product/rest-client/) to test that the endpoints all work as defined in the swagger specification:
 - POST: http://localhost:25700/jobs (should post a default job into mongoDB and return a JSON representation of it)
 - GET: http://localhost:25700/jobs/ID NB.
 Use the id returned by the POST call above e.g. http://localhost:25700/jobs/bc7b87de-abf5-45c5-8e3c-e2a575cab28a (should get a job from mongoDB)
 - GET: http://localhost:25700/jobs (should get all the jobs from mongoDB)